-If you’re interested in donating hair for charity, there are many organizations you can find.
+If you’re interested in donating hair for charity, many organizations you can find.
 However, some people who might want to donate hair have color-treated hair and may have trouble finding organizations that accept your highlighted locks or dyed hair.
-You might ask yourself if there’s a way to remedy this problem?
+So you might ask yourself if there’s a way to remedy this problem?

-Before looking into donating color-treated hair, you should consider finding out which organizations can accept it and what guidelines you must follow to do so.
+Before looking into donating color-treated hair, you should consider finding out which organizations can accept it and what guidelines you must follow.
 By following these guidelines, you can still donate your stylized hair.

 What Qualifies as Color-Treated Hair?

-Color-treated hair is the result of cosmetically changing your hair color to restore your natural color, hide gray hair, or pick a new color to suit you.
+Color-treated hair results from cosmetically changing your hair color to restore your natural color, hide gray hair, or pick a new color to suit you.
 Some examples of the types of color-treated hair you can get include:

 Can You Donate Dyed Hair and Color-Treated Hair?

-When finding an organization that accepts dyed or color-treated hair for donation, be sure to research if you’re allowed to do it.
-Some organizations turn down color-treated hair because its chemical treatment could lead to damaged or dried out hair and lower its quality for donation.
+When finding an organization that accepts dyed or color-treated hair for donation, research if you’re allowed to do it.
+Some organizations turn down color-treated hair because its chemical treatment could lead to damaged or dried-out hair and lower its quality for donation.

 In some cases, organizations may ask you to wash out temporary highlights or dyes thoroughly before donating them.